APCSLowell/PigLatin/README.md

 Comparing letters of a `String`
 -----------------------------

-For this assignment you will need to check the letters of a `String` one letter at a time for vowels.
-There are at least two ways to compare one letter of a String, `substring` and `charAt`:
+For this assignment you will need to test the letters of a `String` one letter at a time for vowels.
+There are at least two ways to access one letter of a `String`, `substring` and `charAt`:
 * `sWord.substring(0,1).equals("a")` will test if the first letter of `sWord` is an `'a'`
 * `sWord.charAt(0) == 'a'` will also test if the first letter of `sWord` is an `'a'`